-The 2017 Canadian Stata Users Group meeting takes place on June 9 at the Bank of Canada.
+The 2017 Canadian Stata Users Group meeting was on June 9 at the Bank of Canada, but you can still view the program below.

 |8:00–8:30||Registration and breakfast|